Implementation of array transpose

 The outer loop

 Unlike a 2D transpose, the basic implementation of an arbitrary reordering is not so obvious.
 It "should" be a loop with a variable amount of nesting.
 However it's written, actually looping is not a competitive strategy.
-But it's still needed, because the fast strategies don't handle the entire transpose: they're base cases, that take up bottom few result axes.
+But it's still needed, because the fast strategies don't handle the entire transpose: they're base cases, that take up the bottom few result axes.

 The easy and non-recursive way to reorder axes is with a result index vector: increment it at each step and adjust the argument position accordingly.
 A base case that takes up multiple axes just means the loop should only go over the first few result axes instead of all of them.
-Because incrementing an index is slow, it might also make sense to break off a level of looping at the bottom and implement it with a direct for loop.
+Because incrementing such an index is slow, it might also make sense to break off a level of looping at the bottom and implement it with a direct for loop.

 Axis simplification